aliceminotto/lab_journal/lab_journal_december.md

   > it will not re-load the module but will add it to subtwo's namespace so subtwo can use it.
   (that was exactly what i was worried about)
   This is also suggested in the PEP 0008 guide, and for our Zen ```Readability counts```
+  Moreover:
+  > Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.

 * about the style: it is ok to break a long line w/ two different styles options, my favourite would be _hanging indent_, in this case remember that no arguments can sit in the first line (of course all has to be inside braces), and use 2 tab instead of one to make clear that this is not a block.
 For example:
   ```python